What is open banking?

 - must only access the data, or initiate the payments that you have specifically consented to

-- must use on all payments (a new regulation to protect against fraud).
+- must use Strong Customer Authentication (SCA) on all payments (a new regulation to protect against fraud).
 This makes open banking payments very secure.

 - do not store your banking credentials, making open banking inherently more secure than credit or debit card payments.